pravinyo/website/_posts/2026-09-08-ai-dev-lifecycle.md

 Canvas Approach & Safeguards: [[paste relevant Canvas fields from Phase 1]]

 Constraints:
-- Inject StockPriceFeed and PortfolioRepository via constructor (Module 2 — Dependency Inversion)
+- Inject StockPriceFeed and PortfolioRepository via constructor ([Dependency Inversion](/posts/design-patterns-part-1/))
 - UserNotFoundError and PriceUnavailableError are custom exceptions
 - All price lookups must time out after 3 seconds (Canvas Safeguard)
 - Log a WARNING for each position where price is unavailable before raising
 ```

-This is the same discipline as post 2's templates, applied specifically to the moment of implementation: the Protocol and the failing tests together *are* the constraints, expressed as code instead of prose.
-Note that `test_raises_user_not_found_for_unknown_user` is a case the Canvas's Requirements didn't spell out explicitly — the contract-first, QA-persona-first workflow catches requirements a Canvas can silently omit, because a missing test is much more visible than a missing sentence, exactly as Module 1 observed about the zero-code workflow.
+This is the same discipline as [Agentic SPDD](/posts/agentic-spdd-multi-agent/), applied specifically to the moment of implementation: the Protocol and the failing tests together *are* the constraints, expressed as code instead of prose.
+Note that `test_raises_user_not_found_for_unknown_user` is a case the Canvas's Requirements didn't spell out explicitly — the contract-first, QA-persona-first workflow catches requirements a Canvas can silently omit, because a missing test is much more visible than a missing sentence, exactly as [Agentic TDD](/posts/agentic-tdd-zero-code/) observed about the zero-code workflow.

 ---